jobro13/Instinct/Docs/ResourceAPI.md

 Resources are the basic Instinct Object data container.
 These provide additional data, such as hardness, rarity, material, etc. Every instinct object has the following important handles;

 ** CheckGather ** [IMPLEMENTED]
+INPUTS: Target, OptList
+Optlist can be maniuplated directly from the functions, writing to the OPtion state.
+This should be a more flexible implementation of the Option function.
 A function which is used to figure out if a resource can be gathered or not.
 Should return the following arguments;

 bool CanGather [essential] provides info if the resource can be gathered with the given input arguments.